eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Then, depending on whether you like to develop applications using Cyclone DDS or contribute to it, you may follow different procedures.

+On Windows, to install dependencies using chocolatey, use  ``choco install git cmake``.

 For Application Developers
 ''''''''''''''''''''''''''